-Providing therapy to adults, adolescents & those in relationships across California
+Providing therapy to adults, families, children & those in relationships across California

 Clinical Supervision & Internships in Private Practice

 “When done well, clinical supervision is key to the thriving and future success of up-and-coming practitioners”

 -American Psychological Association

 As a clinical supervisor, I am committed to mentoring new clinicians as they develop their skills and identify areas of passion and expertise.
 In particular, I am dedicated to addressing the dearth of clinicians who represent marginalized populations and reserve space for BIPOC, POC, LGBTQIA, women and allyship.
 Under the trusted guidance of a knowledgeable and experienced supervisor, new therapists can transform theoretical understanding into specific, concrete and sustainable interventions.

 I am licensed to provide supervision to psychologists (PhD, PsyD), social workers and MFTs.
 I welcome both licensed clinicians as well as those gaining hours towards their licensure.
 Women of Color highly encouraged to apply.

 Gender is a critical determinant of mental health and wellness.
 It determines the differential power and control individuals have over the socioeconomic determinants of their mental health and lives, their social position, status and treatment in society and their susceptibility and exposure to specific mental health risks